skip to main content

 Evidence

-You may ask the employee to provide evidence that they are entitled to parental leave.
+You may ask the employee to provide evidence of their entitlement to parental leave.
 This only needs to be provided on the first request made for a child.
 Evidence of entitlement may include:

 If the employee advises you that their child is disabled, you should extend their access to paid parental leave up until the child’s 18th birthday.

-Employees who have caring responsibilities, and are not named on the above documentation, may be able to access short-term leave through the Special Leave Policy.
+Employees with caring responsibilities who are not named on the above documentation may be able to access short-term leave under the Special Leave Policy.

 Application process